PS2U/TechNote/system-design/designing-data-intensive-applications/ch4.md

 the data in another language is very difficult.
 - In order to restore data in the same object types, the decoding process needs to be able to instantiate arbitrary classes.
 This is frequently a source of security problems.
 - Versioning data is often an afterthought in these libraries.
 - Efficiency is also often an afterthought.
-For example, Java’s built-in serialization is notorious for its bad performance and bloated encoding.
+For example, Java's built-in serialization is notorious for its bad performance and bloated encoding.

 ## JSON, XML, and Binary Variants

 XML is often criticized for being too verbose and unnecessarily complicated.
-JSON’s popularity is mainly due to its built-in support in web browsers.
+JSON's popularity is mainly due to its built-in support in web browsers.

 JSON, XML and CSV are textual formats, and human-readable.
 They also have some subtle problems:

 - There is a lot of ambiguity around the encoding of numbers.
 In XML and CSV, you cannot **distinguish between a number and a string** that happens to consist of digits.
-- JSON and XML have good support for Unicode character strings, but they don’t support **binary strings** (sequences of bytes without a character encoding).
+- JSON and XML have good support for Unicode character strings, but they don't support **binary strings** (sequences of bytes without a character encoding).
 - There is optional **schema support** for both XML and JSON.
 These schema languages are quite powerful, and thus quite complicated to learn and implement.
 CSV does not have any schema.

 ### Binary encoding